 WORKSHOPS AND MASTER CLASSES

-Visiting artists leading a Master Class may choose to lecture, provide demonstrations, field a question-and-answer session, lead a rehearsal or any combination of methods aimed at humanizing the artist and the art form.
-Click here for more information.
+Visiting artists leading a master class may choose to lecture, provide demonstrations, field a question-and-answer session, lead a rehearsal or any combination of methods aimed at humanizing the artist and the art form.
+More information on workshops and master classes.